The Bachelor of Development Studies (Honours) requires the completion of 48 units, which must consist of:

 24 units from completion of any of the following compulsory course:

-A Bachelor of Development Studies Degree from ANU, or equivalent from another institution with a weighted average mark of at least 70 per cent calculated from the 48 units of courses listed in the degree as core courses, development studies courses and advanced level courses, and with the written approval of an identified supervisor for THES4103 Thesis.
+A Bachelor of Development Studies Degree from ANU, or equivalent from another institution with a weighted average mark of at least 70 per cent calculated from the 36 units of courses with highest final mark, excluding 1000-level courses, from the Development Studies major and Regional Studies in Development specialisation and with the written approval of an identified supervisor for THES4103 Thesis.

 The National Register of higher education providers is an authoritative source of information that will help you confirm your institution of choice is registered to deliver higher education in Australia.